 So did the Alic family _ young Izudin, his two sisters, his mother and his grandfather.

-When Serb troops reached the base, the outgunned and outnumbered Dutch peacekeepers never fired a shot, and Mladic's troops began separating out the men for execution.
+When Serb troops reached the base, the outgunned and outnumbered Dutch peacekeepers never fired a shot, and Mladic's troops began separating out the men and older boys for execution.

 The family returned to settle in Prohici, just outside Srebrenica, a few years after the war.